allandelmare/jwt-cookie-bridge/trunk/readme.txt

 Yes, this plugin requires the Enterprise or higher version of MiniOrange OAuth/OpenID plugin.

 = How are the tokens stored? =
-Tokens are stored in secure HTTP-only cookies and configurable SameSite policy for enhanced security.
+Tokens are stored in secure cookies with configurable settings including HTTP-only flag and SameSite policy for enhanced security.

 = Can I customize the cookie settings? =
 Yes, you can configure:
 * Cookie name
 * Duration
 * SameSite policy
-* HTTP-only flag
+* HTTP-only setting (enabled by default)
 * Security options

 = Is debug logging available? =